Pseudoexpertise/Math-Odyssey-II/README.md

 ## Further Information

-For more information you can look at the [standards](./standards/) folder.
-More specifically go
+For more information, you can look at the [standards](./standards/) folder.
+More specifically, go

-- [here](./standards/rules.md) to see the rules
+- [Here](./standards/rules.md) to see the rules
-- [here](./standards/evaluation.md) to see the point distribution for the exercises
+- [Here](./standards/evaluation.md) to see the point distribution for the exercises.
-- [here](./standards/prizes.md) to see what prizes you can win
+- [Here](./standards/prizes.md) to see what prizes you can win

 ## Questions & Feedback